How do animated movies function and what does that have to do with maths?

 Previous knowledge: Concept of function, differential calculus

-Participants: Upper secondary mathematics courses
+Target group: Upper secondary mathematics courses

 Created by: Kirsten Wohak, Jannick Wolters